NCA 103rd Annual Convention: Our Legacy, Our Relevance

 Language and Social Interaction Division

 The Language and Social Interaction (LSI) Division promotes research and teaching on language and discourse processes in social interaction.
-The LSI Division invites submissions of individual papers, paper sessions, and panel discussions for the 102nd Annual Convention of the National Communication Association (NCA) to be held in Philadelphia, Pennsylvania, November 10-13, 2016.
-This year’s convention will engage with the theme “Communication’s Civic Callings” and explore relationships between communication scholarship and multiple communities we participate in.
+The LSI Division invites submissions of individual papers, paper sessions, and panel discussions for the 103rd Annual Convention of the National Communication Association (NCA) to be held in Dallas, Texas, November 16-19, 2017.
+This year’s convention will engage with the theme “Our Legacy, Our Relevance”.
+The theme seeks to interrogate our role and responsibilities as educators, scholars, practitioners, and community members, and challenges us to look at who we are, who our audiences are, what we do, and why we do it so that we might extend the parameters of our thinking to more significantly impact the world around us.
 Submissions that address the convention’s theme from the LSI perspective are welcome.

 Individual Papers: An individual paper is a paper submitted by an author or authors that is not part of a preconceived paper session.
 Both complete papers (no longer than 25 pages in length, double spaced, excluding references) and extended abstracts will be considered.
 Extended abstracts should provide a rationale for the study, state the main analytic point(s) or argument(s) of the paper, and include a brief analysis of at least one data extract.
 Recognition for the top three individual papers will be given, including awards for top paper and top student paper.
 Only full papers will be considered for the awards.
 Please complete the required electronic submission fields including title, description, author(s), and keywords.
 Upload a copy of your paper or abstract.
 All identifying author information (names, institutions, hidden document properties) should be removed from your paper document before uploading.
 Please indicate whether your paper submission should be considered a student-authored paper and if you would like to be considered for presentation in Scholar to Scholar on the electronic submission form.

-Paper Sessions: A paper session is a preconceived and complete session of papers surrounding a particular topic in which each presenter (3-5) presents her or his paper.
-Paper sessions are submitted and reviewed for consideration as a whole.
+Paper Sessions: A paper session is a preconceived and complete session of papers surrounding a topic, in which each presenter (3-5) presents her or his paper.
+Paper sessions are submitted and reviewed for consideration.
 Paper session submissions should include: 1) a session title; 2) an overall session description; 3) chair(s) and respondent(s) (if applicable); 4) titles, author(s), and abstracts for each paper; 5) a rationale for the value of the session.

 All submitters are encouraged to review the Professional Standards for Convention Participants prior to submission.
 Helpful resources, including step-by-step instructions on how to submit, definitions of different submission types, and how to prepare a blind submission, are available in the NCA Convention Resource Library at www.natcom.org/conventionresources.
 All submissions must be made online through NCA Convention Central, and must list any A/V requirements at the time of submission.
 Check your email address listed in NCA Convention Central before or after submission, as all correspondence goes there.